mtxfellen/MvM-tool/README.md

 See [this gist](https://gist.github.com/mtxfellen/cd64e622942676a76a778c99f63b8a81) for a regularly updated output of this script.
 ### get_archive_progress.py
 Generates a text file containing the progress and links for a tracked number of users.
-### generate_skeleton_tags.py
-WIP: Generates a JSON file with appropriate tags for each mission.